Griffin updates iMic firmware and utility; iMate too

 Mac peripheral maker Griffin Technology has released

-for the iMic — a microphone designed to work with USB-equipped Macs.
+a firmware updater for the iMic — a microphone designed to work with USB-equipped Macs.
 The new update is ready for download from Griffin’s Web site.

 Griffin said that the new firmware update incorporates important feature enhancements and bug fixes for the iMic.
 It enables the iMic to be used with unpowered hubs (such as the USB connector on Apple keyboards, for example).
 It also modifies the Sound control panel, and provides other various bug fixes.